tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 ```
 python3 -m pip install --user ansible
 ```
-- confirm that ansible is installed succesfully. by this command you check asible-core package that has been installed.
+- Confirm that ansible is installed succesfully. by this command you check asible-core package that has been installed.
 ```
 ansible --version
 ```